tab1-web/faq/docs/gameplay/controls.md

 - <figure markdown>
     [![new-hotbar.png](https://i.postimg.cc/3RqMZyXw/new-hotbar.png)](https://postimg.cc/TLnHd3H8)
-    <figcaption>You can drag items, gears, skills as you wish onto your hotbars.</figcaption>
+    <figcaption>You can drag items, gears, skills as you wish onto your hotbars. </figcaption>
+    <figcaption>1st row: F1-F12 keys <br> 2nd row: 1-2-3-...-0 keys</figcaption>
+    <figcaption>Soulshots and Spiritshots on Eternal can be activated by "Right Click"-ing above the hotbar in the top left corner <br> On Other Servers you have to drag it onto your hotbar.
+[Soulshots/Spiritshots](/faq/gameplay/monsters/#soulshots) increase your damage.</figcaption>
     </figure>

 - <figure markdown>
     [![L2-bin-Wo-Zl-UXY0jh-ezgif-com-optimize-1.gif](https://i.postimg.cc/qMDXRJML/L2-bin-Wo-Zl-UXY0jh-ezgif-com-optimize-1.gif){.lightbox width=70%}](https://postimg.cc/TpmWNXbL)
-    <figcaption>"Right Click" to move Camera <br> "Left Click" to Move Character</figcaption>
+    <figcaption>"Right Click" to move Camera <br> "Left Click" to Move Character <br> </figcaption>
+    <figcaption>Double "Left Click" to do Physical Attack or Interact with an NPC</figcaption>
+    <figcaption>"Scroll Wheel Up/Down" to Zoom out/Zoom in </figcaption>
     </figure>

 </div>